Neo-bop

-Neo-bop (also called neotraditionalist) refers to a style of jazz that gained popularity in the 1980s among musicians who found greater aesthetic affinity for acoustically based, swinging, melodic forms of jazz than for free jazz and jazz fusion that had gained prominence in the 1960s and 1970s.
-Neo-bop is distinct from previous bop music due to the influence of trumpeter Wynton Marsalis, who popularized the genre as an artistic and academic endeavor opposed to the countercultural developments of the beat generation.
+Neo-bop (also called neotraditionalist jazz) refers to a style of jazz that gained popularity in the 1980s among musicians who found greater aesthetic affinity for acoustic, swinging, melodic forms of jazz than for the avant-garde jazz and jazz fusion that had gained prominence in the 1960s and 1970s.
+Neo-bop is distinct from previous bebop and hard bop music due to the influence of trumpeter Wynton Marsalis, who popularized the genre as an artistic and academic endeavor opposed to the countercultural developments of the Beat Generation and subsequently.

 Musical style

 Neo-bop contains elements of bebop, post-bop, hard bop, and modal jazz.
 As both "neo-bop" and "post-bop" refer to eclectic mixtures of styles from the bebop and post-bebop eras, the precise differences in musical style between the two are not clearly defined from an academic standpoint.

-In the United States, Wynton Marsalis and "The Young Lions," for example, have been associated with neo-bop and post-bop.
-Neo-bop was also embraced by established, straight-ahead jazz musicians who either abstained the avant-garde and fusion movements, or returned to music based on more traditional styles after experimenting with them.
+In the United States, Wynton Marsalis and "The Young Lions" have been associated with both neo-bop and post-bop.
+Neo-bop was also embraced by established straight-ahead jazz musicians who either abstained from the avant-garde and fusion movements or subsequently returned to music based on more traditional styles.

-The return to more traditionally-based styles earned both praise and criticism, with Miles Davis calling it "warmed over turkey" and others deeming it to be too dependent on the past.
+This return to more traditional styles earned both praise and criticism, with Miles Davis derisively calling it "warmed over turkey" and others deeming it too dependent on the past.
 The movement, however, received praise from Time magazine and others who welcomed the return of more accessible forms of jazz.

 History

 1970s: Origins

-Some bebop and post-bop musicians were lukewarm to the avant-garde explorations of the 1960s and rejected the electronically based, pop-influenced sounds of jazz fusion.
-Most prominent among these was the drummer Art Blakey, whose Jazz Messengers group was a stylistic incubator for like-minded younger musicians.
-Drummer Cindy Blackman credited Blakey with keeping jazz from being completely eclipsed by fusion during the 1970s.
-Many of the younger musicians who went on to form the core of the neotraditionalist "Young Lions," including Wynton Marsalis, were Jazz Messengers alumni.
+Some bebop and post-bop musicians were lukewarm to the avant-garde jazz explorations of the 1960s and rejected the electric instrumentation and pop and rock influences of jazz fusion.
+Most prominent among these was drummer Art Blakey, whose Jazz Messengers had long been a stylistic incubator for like-minded younger musicians.
+Drummer Cindy Blackman credited Blakey with keeping traditional jazz from being completely eclipsed by fusion during the 1970s.
+Many of the younger musicians who went on to form the core of the neotraditionalist "Young Lions", including Marsalis, were Jazz Messengers alumni.

-Albert Murray, in his 1976 book Stomping the Blues, contended that true jazz was based on three elements, swing, blues tonalities, and acoustic sounds.
-His ideas influenced Stanley Crouch who, along with Marsalis, became a militant advocate of the core jazz elements as defined by Murray.
-Crouch went on to contend that many of the devices of avant-garde and fusion were grandstanding and used as a cover for lazy-mindedness or lack of musicianship.
-Crouch wrote, "We should laugh at those who make artistic claims for fusion."
-In 1987 Murray, Crouch, and Marsalis founded the Jazz at Lincoln Center program in New York, where Crouch and Marsalis would serve as artistic directors.
-JALC would become one of the main institutional promoters of the neotraditionalist movement.
+Albert Murray, in his 1976 book Stomping the Blues, contended that true jazz was based on three elements: swing, blues tonalities, and acoustic sounds.
+His ideas influenced critic Stanley Crouch, who, along with Marsalis, became a militant advocate of this typology.
+Crouch contended that many of the stylistic devices of avant-garde jazz and fusion were used as a cover for lazy-mindedness or lack of musicianship: "We should laugh at those who make artistic claims for fusion."
+In 1987, Murray, Crouch, and Marsalis founded the Jazz at Lincoln Center organization at Lincoln Center in New York, where Crouch and Marsalis would serve as artistic directors; it would become one of the main institutional promoters of the neotraditionalist movement.